Barstool's Portnoy Notes 'Good Crust' At Central Jersey Pizzeria

 The self-proclaimed foodie takes "one bite" out of pizza pies across the country and rates them.
 His company created the "One Bite" pizza review app for users to rate pizzerias.

-Portnoy noted he was off to Rutgers University for his next "One Bite" review.

-L&L's owner told the CEO he plans to open another pizzeria in Garfield soon.
+L&L's owner told the CEO he plans to open another pizzeria in Garfield soon — which officially opened last month on Outwater Lane.

 They also serve hot subs, grilled chicken panini, soups and salads.